SpongePowered/SpongeDocs/source/plugin/wgen/customwgen.rst

 .. note::

     This page assumes that you are familiar with setting up your ``WorldGeneratorModifier``.
-    If not, then please read the article on setting up your modifier at :doc:`modifiers`
+    If not, then please read the article on setting up your modifier at :doc:`modifiers`.

 Sponge exposes a great deal of vanilla world generation, which can be manipulated through the various interfaces.
 Currently, the only elements of the generation process that are *easily* exposed to manipulation are the populators.